Purpose

 3. Diagnosed with Systemic Sclerosis (SSc) at the age of ≤19.

-2 disease-modifying antirheumatic drugs (DMARDS) within 12 months of consent with any
+least 2 disease-modifying antirheumatic drugs (DMARDS) within 12 months of consent

 1. Progression of skin thickening over the past 6 months or Modified Rodnan skin